 Aluminum Christmas Trees: The Quick Stop is still open today.
 The RST Video next to it, however, is shuttered (however, all the tapes and other signage can be seen inside the abandoned shop, collecting dust).
 Fans of Kevin Smith see it almost as a pilgrimage to visit it.

 Black Comedy: The whole film qualifies, but especially the ending, which features Caitlin accidentally having sex with a dead guy and having a mental breakdown over it.

 Blatant Lies: When Dante claims he was working "all day".
 Of course this backfires horribly.

 Dante tells Randal a story about how Caitlin had sex with him in a darkened room thinking he was someone else.
-Caitlin would later have sex in the darken bathroom with a dead man thinking it is Dante, who was also a brick joke, having gone back there in the first half of the movie.
+Caitlin would later have sex in the darkened bathroom with a dead man thinking it is Dante, who was also a brick joke, having gone back there in the first half of the movie.

 Butt Monkey: Dante, although it's largely his own fault.